 At the moment, our parks are kept open because we know some fresh air is needed for mental and physical well-being.
 If people respect the parks, they will continue to remain open.
 By being polite, but separate, we are both helping ourselves and the other people around us.
 Fresh air and sunshine will do wonders both for your spirit and your general health.

 We’ve identified who needs the most protections: We as a society are acting as a group to minimize our exposure.
 Access to retirement communities is restricted now, to reduce the risk of infecting the people who need the most protection.

-The reason for restriction is not just because of your own personal state of health; everyone you encounter or interact with in a day is a source of exposure, as is everyone each of THOSE people have encountered.
+The reason for the restriction is not just because of your own personal state of health; everyone you encounter or interact with within a day is a source of exposure, as is everyone each of THOSE people has encountered.
 While most of us do not think in these terms on a regular basis, it is an important consideration for our vulnerable citizens.
 This awareness could lead to reintroducing the idea of “honoring the elders”.

 Our elders have lived life, learned human nature, and have seen times when people didn’t need to learn to “live green” because they had a culture of reusing everything.
 They prepared bulk foods, canned their own produce, and rationed because they knew life had ups and downs to prepare for.
 Elders have wisdom.
 To deny their advice is a form of arrogance that will only make life more difficult.
 Trust me, I know.

 Unity is starting to take root: We are all in this together.
 For the first time since 2016, Left and Right political tribes are “giving credit where credit is due”.
 When someone of the other party takes good action or responds well, it is starting to be acknowledged.
 That is what we need all around.
 Perhaps being home and online people will discover how many of their friends are in the other camp and start having real discussions.